If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 If a producer produces (fill in the blank), there are only three ways for you to receive it:

-3. you vote for politicians and legislators who pass laws and budgets and taxes which take the (fill in the blank) from the producer (i.e. force or coerce the producer, so this is an involuntary transaction) and give it to you.
+3. you vote for politicians and legislators who pass laws and budgets and taxes which take the (fill in the blank) from the producer (i.e. force or coerce the producer, so this is an involuntary interaction) and give it to you.

 If you agree that choice is better than coercion, then your only alternative is #1 above.